nickw1/lilt/README.md

 - The sysadmin, who will install and configure `lilt` and add admin users via command-line tools;
 - Tutors, who will login to `lilt` as an admin to manage modules, topics, exercises and questions via the web interface.

-Tutors may be able to perform the sysadmin tasks themselves, if they have direct access to the intended `lilt` server hardware.
+Tutors may be able to perform the sysadmin tasks themselves, if they have direct access to the intended hardware upon which `lilt` will be installed.
 If not, please ask the appropriate ICT staff to set up `lilt`.

-As `lilt` servers are expected to be small-scale, servicing just one class at a time, SQLite is used.
+As `lilt` servers are expected to be small-scale, servicing just a small number of classes of students at a time within a single institution, SQLite is used.

 ## How to setup a lilt server (sysadmin)